Skip to content

 • Social media images and thumbnails

-• Any image where a 60-80% file size reduction matters more than pixel-perfect accuracy
+• Delivery images where a smaller file matters more than preserving every decoded pixel

 Use lossless compression for:

-• Screenshots with text (lossy compression blurs text)
+• Screenshots containing text (lossy compression blurs letterforms)

 • Logos and brand assets (exact color reproduction matters)